 1. Define Your Brand

-The first and most important step to take when creating brand voice guidelines is to pay deep attention to your company’s:
+The first and most important step to take when creating brand voice guidelines is to carefully consider your company’s:

-- Vision: Think about what your future aspirations are and what goals you want to achieve.
+- Vision: Think about future goals you want to achieve.

-- Mission: Determine your brand’s existence as well as its purpose.
+- Mission: Determine your brand’s existence and purpose.

 - Values: Define your company culture and the core principles that guide your business.